 We believe our 3880 MRI compatible patient vital signs monitoring system creates customer value by resolving significant workflow issues through the additional utilization achievable with our MRI monitor that is not possible with other MRI monitors.
-Our 3880 Monitor's compact and lightweight design facilitates the use of multiple monitors to support a single MRI scanner as well as the transportation of patients from their critical care unit, to the MRI and back, resulting in increased patient safety through uninterrupted vital signs monitoring and decreasing the amount of time critically ill patients are away from critical care units.
-Because of the transport capabilities that only our 3880 Monitor offers, we believe multiple departments within a hospital will be interested in purchasing our device.
+Our 3880 Monitor's compact and lightweight design facilitates the use of multiple monitors to support a single MRI scanner as well as the transportation of patients from their critical care unit to the MRI and back, resulting in increased patient safety through uninterrupted vital signs monitoring and decreasing the amount of time critically ill patients are away from critical care units.
+Because of the transport capabilities that only our small-sized 3880 Monitor offers, we believe multiple departments within a hospital will be interested in purchasing our device.
 Other MRI monitors are too large and heavy for use in patient transport scenarios are therefore typically only located in the MRI departments of hospitals.

-Continuing to innovate with MRI compatible patient care products
+Continuing to innovate with MRI compatible patient care products.

 Our management team has a significant amount of experience developing and commercializing MRI compatible products.
 We have entrenched relationships with several of the industry's top thought leaders and we have, and will continue to, closely collaborate with them to build upon IRADIMED's innovative MRI compatible technologies.
 We intend to leverage this experience and collaboration to innovate and commercialize other technologically advanced MRI compatible patient care products.
+The recent introduction of our Ferromagnetic Detection system ("FMD") is an example of this expansion.

-When reasonably available, acquiring synergistic MRI patient care companies, products, or technology licenses to accelerate our product development and leverage our existing sales organization
+When reasonably available, acquiring synergistic MRI patient care companies, products, or technology licenses to accelerate our product development and leverage our existing sales organization.

 We have an experienced team of engineering and operations managers committed to improving on existing MRI patient care designs through our internal development efforts and the possible acquisition of technologies and intellectual property of others.
 We have a direct sales organization in the U.S. and a team of experienced international distributors that we believe can effectively go to market with additional MRI compatible patient care products.
-While we have not completed an acquisition, we continue to analyze such opportunities to improve our product mix and profitability.
+While we have not completed an acquisition, we evaluate such opportunities from time to time that might improve our product mix and profitability.